How secure is the remote viewing of the camera? Do I have to worry about hackers watching me in my house?

 - Flag as inappropriate Answer 2

-- Flag as inappropriate (How long does the new Apple TV remote stay charged?)
+- Flag as inappropriate (How secure is the pin-and-tuck closure?)

 Will this adapter allow me to view my CCTV security cameras on my Imac 10.5.8.
 The security DVR box has a VGA output.
 What would I need?
 Thanks.